datocms/new-website/pages/pricing/agencies/letter.md

 we don't know each other personally — _yet!_ — but having run web agencies for +10 years before starting DatoCMS... we feel like we kinda know you, at least a bit.

-For example, we know (painfully well) how time constrained you are.
+We know (painfully well) how time constrained you are.

 How hard it is to find time for anything else than keeping your clients happy.
-So thanks for taking the time to read these lines.
-Also, keep fighting! ✊

-We also know how many projects you're simultaneously working on right now (that's simple, _far too many_), and how much they're different in size and scope, no matter how much you might try to standardize things...
+How many projects you're simultaneously working on right now (that's simple, _far too many_).

+How much every work is different in size and scope, no matter how much you might try to standardize things...

 ### What you need from a CMS